 Do not overdo with the shade as too much of it results in reduced flower production.

 In outdoor containers, you may use a prepared cactus soil mix.
 Give the pot plenty of drainage holes and place it in a place where it can get ample sunlight.

 Start your planting process with a layer of gravel on the bottom to ensure excellent drainage.

 How To Fertilize Crowns Of Thorns

-Although the crown of thorns plants remains healthy even without fertilizers, an occasional, diluted dose of basic fertilizer helps with bloom production.
+Although the crown of thorns remains healthy even without fertilizers, an occasional, diluted dose of basic fertilizer helps with bloom production.
 However, choose a type of fertilizer without boron as the plant reacts sensitively to this micronutrient.

 This interesting succulent does not grow quickly and does not need a large amount of fertilizer.
 In the landscape, you should use a diluted solution of a balanced fertilizer (10-10-10) once a month in the springtime and throughout the summer.
 If using a granulated fertilizer, give four tablespoons per 10 square feet.